-The District did not follow statute and ADE guidelines when calculating and reporting student enrollment data.
+The District did not follow statute and ADE guidelines when calculating and reporting student FTE or student enrollment data.

-The District misreported the enrollment data of 47 students.
+Auditors determined that the District misreported the enrollment data of 26 students.
 According to ARS § 15-901 (A)(2), the first day of membership for continuing or pre-enrolled students, shall be defined as either the first day a student physically attends school or the first day that classroom instruction is offered, provided that such students physically attend school within the first ten school days.
 For all other students, the first day of membership shall be defined as the first day a student physically attends school.
-The District incorrectly reported the entry/exit dates of 42 students and five students were reported to ADE that did not attend.
+Additionally, the effective date of withdrawal shall be retroactive to the last day of actual attendance of the student or excused absence.
+The District incorrectly reported the entry or exit dates of 15 students and 11 students were reported to ADE that did not attend.

 The District failed to properly withdraw students with excessive absences.
 According to A.R.S. §15-901 (A)(2), students absent for ten (10) consecutive school days, except for excused absences, shall be withdrawn from the school.
 Beginning in FY 2019, according to "ADE School Finance Manual G. Defining Excused Absences," excused absences are specifically defined, and students who have reached the 10% threshold for cumulative absences (excused or unexcused) based on the number of instructional days, may generate non-fundable ADM intervals.
-However, auditors found that the District was not properly determining excused or unexcused absences in their system.
-The District failed to withdraw five students with 10 consecutive unexcused absences and failed to report non-fundable intervals for three students in FY2019.
+The District failed to withdraw one student with 10 consecutive unexcused absences and failed to report non-fundable intervals for four students in FY 2019.